lirralirra/Module21_deep-learning-challenge/README.md

 ### Compiling, Training, and Evaluating the Model

-Neurons, Layers, and Activation Functions:
+#### Neurons, Layers, and Activation Functions:

 The neural network model consisted of:

-Input Layer: Matching the number of input features after one-hot encoding (~40 features).
+**Input Layer:** Matching the number of input features after one-hot encoding (~40 features).

-Hidden Layers:
+**Hidden Layers:**

-Layer 1: 80 neurons with ReLU activation to handle complex relationships.
+Layer 1: 80 neurons with ReLU activation to handle complex relationships, about 2 times the number of features

-Layer 2: 40 neurons with ReLU activation to further refine patterns.
+Layer 2: 40 neurons with ReLU activation to further refine patterns, to continue processing the data while avoiding overfitting by gradually reducing complexity.

-Output Layer: 1 neuron with a sigmoid activation function for binary classification.
+**Output Layer:** 1 neuron with a sigmoid activation function for binary classification.

 Rationale: ReLU was selected for the hidden layers due to its efficiency in avoiding vanishing gradients, and sigmoid was used in the output layer as it is appropriate for binary classification problems.